 First Building Planted on the Proposed Building Layout

 After adding all the Blocks representing new house and garages we’re in a position to generate a DTM for the proposed buildings.
-But before we do and to save some time editing it may be work changing the DTM Settings to link points with a distance of less than 5m, otherwise unwanted triangle will appear.
+But before we do, and to save some time editing, it may be work changing the DTM Settings to link points with a distance of less than 5m, otherwise an unwanted triangle will appear.
 We wish to see individual buildings modelled.

 DTM Settings – 5m Spaced Triangle Sides

 Even though we restricted triangle sides to less than 5m we will still get linkage to adjacent buildings, but the long across site triangles are missing.
 Use the DTM Editing tools to strike line delete unwanted triangles.
 Viewing the plan and in 3D during editing may help here.

 The proposed buildings, ground model and imagery can be brought together using backcloths and viewed in 3D.
 You can play around with colours, as shown here.